 18. Share facility security responsibility particularly during parent meetings.

 19. Perform other related duties as assigned.

-Bachelor’s degree in social work or related field and a minimum of one year experience.
+Bachelor’s degree in social work and a minimum of one year experience.

 Valid driver’s license and ability to drive agency van.